Frequently Asked Questions

 Is Medicare accepted?

-Xpress Urgent Care will accept Medicare but we will bill you for any deductible, co-insurance or co-pays if Medicare does not pay.
+Xpress Urgent Care near me will accept Medicare but we will bill you for any deductible, co-insurance or co-pays if Medicare does not pay.

 Is Medicaid accepted?